List of highest-grossing films in the United Kingdom: Highest-grossing films by box-office admissions

-Up to and including 2003, the British Film Institute (BFI) estimate fifty-two sound films have generated over 10 million admissions.
-The European Audiovisual Observatory (Lumiere) have been tracking UK admissions since 1996, and they estimate that twenty-two films have generated over 10 million admissions in that period.
-Due to conflicting estimates, both sets of figures are presented together here in chronological order.
+Up to and including 2003, the British Film Institute (BFI) estimated that fifty-two sound films have generated over 10 million admissions.
+The European Audiovisual Observatory (Lumiere) have been tracking UK admissions since 1996 and, as of 2025, they estimate that twenty-eight films have generated over 10 million admissions in that period.
+Due to conflicting estimates during the overlapping period, both sets of figures are presented together here in chronological order.
 While the two datasets are generally consistent with each other, the estimates from LUMIERE are on average slightly lower than those from the BFI, leading to Bridget Jones's Diary being included in the BFI dataset but excluded from the LUMIERE one.
 The largest discrepancy is in the estimates for Harry Potter and the Philosopher's Stone; there is a difference of 5 million admissions, but Lumiere do not include any UK data for 2002 even though they do for other countries, which may explain the shortfall.

 Re-releases also exacerbate the differences in some cases: both Star Wars Episode I and Titanic were successfully re-released in 2012, and while the LUMIERE dataset includes admissions from the reissues the BFI chart does not.
 While The Lion King did not generate 10 million admissions during its original release, it may have accumulated 10 million admissions due to a re-release: according to the BFI, it had generated over 8 million admissions during its first run in 1994, and LUMIERE estimate it generated another 2 million with its 2011 reissue.
-If Bridget Jones and The Lion King are included, sixty-seven sound films in total have generated over 10 million admissions at UK cinemas.
+If Bridget Jones and The Lion King are included, as of 2025, seventy-one sound films in total have generated over 10 million admissions at UK cinemas.